A walk in the Bogside: you're now entering Free Derry

 I was walking again along the huge murals painted on the walls of some buildings, and I noticed an art gallery that wasn’t there before.
 I went in.
 Old pictures of sectarian clashes hung on the walls.
 At the counter one of the three Bogside Artists, Tom Kelly, welcomed me.
 We started talking about the gallery and he told me the story of the murals.

 “The Bogside Artists group was set up in 1993”, he said.
-The People’s Gallery was opened two years ago by our Nobel John Hume and we have great support by Brian Friel, our play writer.
+“The People’s Gallery was opened two years ago by our Nobel John Hume and we have great support by Brian Friel, our play writer.
 After a lot of discussion and asking the right questions we had a vision to articulate our experience and tell our story for ourselves in a way we re-appropriate our story, taking it back from the British media.

 In 1993-94 was the first mural, the young kid with the gas mask.”
+The twelfth mural in the series was unveiled on 20th June 2008.

 “The Petrol Bomber” depicts a young boy wearing a gas mark and holding a petrol bomb made from a milk bottle.
 It was the 12th of August, 1969, the “Battle of the Bogside”.
 In a booklet available at the museum, Marching On, we read that for years the catholic population had been suffering discriminations regarding work, housing and right to vote.
-“Gerrymandering” is the term used to refer to the manipulation of the right to vote
+“Gerrymandering” is the term used to refer to the manipulation of the right to vote.

 On the 5th of October 1968 the Northern Ireland Civil Right Association (NICRA) – depicted in the mural “Civil Rights”- had organized a march from Duke Street in Derry’s Waterside.
 It was the beginning of the “troubles”.
 The Royal Ulster Constabulary (RUC) brutally attacked the demonstrators and the news was spread around the world by international media.